 USERNAME, PASSWORD, AND CUSTOMER INFORMATION

 After opening your Account, you must not disclose (whether deliberately or accidentally) your username and password to anyone else.
-If you have lost or forgotten your Account details you may retrieve your password by clicking on the “Forget your Password” link below the login portal.
+If you have lost or forgotten your Account details, you may retrieve your password by clicking on the “Forget your Password” link below the login portal.

 DEPOSITS TO YOUR ACCOUNT